sunpy/sunpy/doc/source/dev.rst

 submitted and when they are updated.

-The Travis CI server not only builds SunPy from source, but currently it builds all of SunPy's dependancies from source as well using pip, all of this behaviour is specified in the .travis.yml file in the root of the SunPy repo.
+The Travis CI server not only builds SunPy from source, but currently it builds all of SunPy's dependencies from source as well using pip, all of this behaviour is specified in the .travis.yml file in the root of the SunPy repo.

 New Functionality